Local and server installation

 - In your

-- Comment out, or delete, the additional
+.envfile, replaceDB_CONNECTION=mysqlwithDB_CONNECTION=sqlite - Comment out, or delete, the additional

-variables.
+DB_variables.
 These are not needed with SQLite. - In the

 Local MySQL